jkiezun/mandelbrot-set-C-x86/README.md

 ### Compiling and running

-Compile the program with make command \n
+Compile the program with make command
 Run it with ./main